 Our Favorite Toddler Playgrounds in Brooklyn

 It's no secret that Brooklyn is one of the most family-friendly boroughs in New York City.
-More young families are discovering the rich culture and kid-friendly perks like indoor play cafes that make it a great place to raise your family.
-It's the reason why these days, strollers outnumber the hipsters in most Brooklyn neighborhoods.
-And one of the best ways to enjoy the beautiful tree-lined blocks is to go for a walk with your tot in tow to visit some of the amazing playgrounds in the area.
+More young families are discovering the rich culture and kid-friendly perks that make it a great place to raise your family.
+It's the reason why strollers outnumber the hipsters in most Brooklyn neighborhoods.
+And one of the best ways to enjoy the beautiful tree-lined blocks is to go for a walk with your tot in tow to visit some of the amazing toddler playgrounds in the area.

-We've already ranked the best playgrounds in Prospect Park and the top playgrounds for your big kids in Brooklyn, but now we're putting together a list of some of our favorite playgrounds sized for toddlers.
+We've ranked the best playgrounds in Prospect Park, Brooklyn Bridge Park, and even the top playgrounds for big kids in Brooklyn, but now we're presenting a list of our favorite toddler playgrounds in the borough.

 Underhill Avenue between Prospect Place and Park Place

 J.J.
-Byrne has an amazing spray park in the summer.
+Byrne has an amazing area of climbing structures and a spray park that opens in the summer.
 Photo courtesy of NYC Parks

 5th Avenue between 3rd and 4th Streets

 J.J.
 Byrne Playground is a toddler hangout in the heart of Park Slope.
-In addition to a variety of pint-sized playground equipment (including swings, slides, and rails), there are colorful farm animal structures that are sure to spark your toddler’s imagination.
-Little ones will enjoy running through the spray showers in the summer, too.
-And if the trip to the playground doesn't tire them out, you can take in a few of the shops and restaurants along bustling 5th Avenue.
+In addition to a variety of pint-sized playground equipment (including swings, slides, and rails), there are colorful farm animal structures sure to spark your toddler’s imagination.
+Little ones enjoy running through the spray showers in the summer, too, and if the trip to the playground doesn't tire them out, you can take in a few of the shops and restaurants along bustling 5th Avenue.

 Fulton Street at Classon Avenue

-The playground, which sits on the border of Clinton Hill and Bedford-Stuyvesant, was recently renovated, complete with new garden-inspired playground equipment, spray showers, and wheelchair accessible ramps.
+The playground, which sits on the border of Clinton Hill and Bedford-Stuyvesant, is outfitted with garden-inspired playground equipment, spray showers, and wheelchair-accessible ramps.
 Space for toddlers is separated from older kids.
-And if you need a potty break, there are public restrooms on site.
+And if you need a potty break, there are public restrooms on-site.

 6th Avenue between 18th and 19th Streets